vardhandongre/Applied-Machine-Learning/README.md

 ## 4. Decision Forest For MNIST classification (Python [Pandas,Seaborn, sckit, matplotlib])
 Investigated classifying MNIST using a decision forest.
 Compared the following cases: untouched raw pixels and stretched bounding box raw pixels.

+## 5. Principal Component Analysis (Python [Seaborn, matplotlib, scipy, scikitlearn])
+Investigated the use of principal components to smooth data.
+Used the traditional 'Iris' dataset.
+Added a noise to the original data.
+For noise we added an independent sample from a normal distribution first then in second part a sample from a binomial distribution with a suitable threshold.
+For each value a plot of the mean-squared error between the original dataset and an expansion onto 1, 2, 3, and 4 principal components was generated to see the effects of PCA.